sirisian/ecmascript-types/examples/linq.md

 export { linq };
 ```

+The return carries NO annotation, and that is not an omission.
+A macro answers an
+ARRAY of token records - the shape every macro in these documents builds - and
+`TokenStream` is the nominal type of what it RECEIVES.
+Annotating the return
+with it is refused, correctly: the two are different types, and one of them
+does not have a name yet.

 `parseQuery` scans the region's text for clause keywords and hands each operand back to the engine with ```tokens.parse(start, end, "expression")```.
 That is the only thing it cannot do itself: whether `/` in `where /^a/.test(x)` begins a regular expression or a division is not decidable lexically.
 Everything else - which words are clauses, what may follow each - is this macro's to decide, and a query dialect with different keywords is a different macro rather than a different engine.